itsbradwhite/self-service-printer-installer-Python-3-/README.md

 # Self Service Printer Installer

+April 2022 - I updated this script to Python 3 so it will work on MacOS Monterey 12.3+

+You will stil need to ship Python 3 to users, check out MacAdmins Python 3 release.

 Present users with a GUI to install printers on their Mac via Self Service (with Magic™)

 ![Demo GIF](https://haircut.keybase.pub/github/self-service-printer-installer/demo.gif)